James Jackson (Alabama politician): Career

 Jackson served as president of the Alabama State Senate in 1831–1832.
+As told in an account of 1876, "James Jackson, who was the leader of the Whig party during his life-time was frequently elected to the Legislature and was made speaker of the House.
+His contemporaries have said that he was par excellence the best presiding officer that ever occupied the chair."

 Jackson was famous as a racehorse breeder in later life.
-Along with Andrew Jackson, George Elliott, the Barrys, Eli Odom, the Kirkmans, the Polks, Dr. John Shelby, Dr. Sappington, Mr. Robert Smith, General Desha, Newton Cannon, the McGavocks, William G. Harding, and Balie Peyton, James Jackson was an associate of legendary turfman "Uncle" Green Berry Williams.
+Along with Andrew Jackson, George Elliott, the Barrys, Eli Odom, the Kirkmans, the Polks, Dr. John Shelby, Dr. Sappington, Mr. Robert Smith, General Desha, Newton Cannon, the McGavocks, William G. Harding, and Balie Peyton, James Jackson was an associate of turfman "Uncle" Green Berry Williams.

 In November 1847 the trustees of Jackson's estate listed for sale almost 1400 acres of land included "fresh cleared" plantation land, town lots, and a forested island.
 In January 1848 the trustees of Jackson's estate listed for sale 75 slaves, which were "the portion of the Negroes, which, on division are reserved in trust for the benefit of his daughters.
 Mrs. Martha Andrews, Mrs. Ellen Hunt and Mrs. Sarah Polk, on a credit of One and Two years, for drafts on New Orleans."
 In 1850 his widow Sarah Jackson owned 65 slaves.
 In 1860 his widow Sarah Jackson owned 80 slaves.

 Ancestors of Alex Haley, author of Roots and Queen, were enslaved by the Jacksons at the Forks of Cypress.